jasanfarah/PowerStock/README.md

 ### How did I build it?

-Analyzed the network traffic on power.dk and replicated a specific GET request that the client sends to the API
+Analyzed the network traffic on power.dk and replicated a specific GET request that the client sends to the server

 ### How can I use it?